eutro/scheme2d/README.md

 ### *How do I support continued development of Scheme 2-D?*

-Please follow me on [Twitter](https://twitter.com/elucentdev) and give this project lots of GitHub Stars to provide me with moral support.
+Please follow the original author on [Twitter](https://twitter.com/elucentdev) and give the original project lots of GitHub Stars to provide them with moral support.